lindi2/baremetal/contrib/arduino/README.md

 - Arduino Uno R3
 - Arduino ethernet shield (WS1500, pins 10, 11, 12, 13)
 - Arduino 4-channel relay shield (pins 4, 5, 6, 7)
-- Arduino protoshield with a 433 MHz transmitter (pin 9)
+- Arduino protoshield with a 433 MHz transmitter (pin 9) and PS/2 interface (pins 2, 3)
 - Remote control power sockets that can be controlled over 433 MHz transmissions

 Connect all of your test devices to the power sockets and then wire